thefaheemkhan/thefaheemkhan/readme.md

 ## 🔭 What I'm Exploring Right Now

-I’m currently focused on building an AI Operating System (AI-OS) — a unified platform that orchestrates models, tools, and agents into cohesive, real-world workflows ⚡

-My work revolves around:

-🤖 AI Agents & Agentic Systems — designing autonomous and multi-agent workflows ✨ Generative AI & LLMs — powering reasoning, interaction, and content generation 🧩 Tooling & Integrations — building and connecting APIs, plugins, and external systems 🏗️ AI Infrastructure — orchestration layers, memory systems, and scalable backends 🧠 Model Utilization — combining open and proprietary models for optimal performance 🔄 Workflow Automation — turning complex tasks into intelligent, end-to-end pipelines

-I’m particularly interested in creating systems where agents + tools + models work together seamlessly — moving toward a future where AI platforms act as full-fledged operating systems for problem-solving and execution.

----

-## 🚧 What I'm Working Toward

 I’m actively working toward being able to:

-🧩 Contribute to deep learning frameworks like Transformers ⚙️ Implement low-level optimizations in transformer models 📈 Improve real-world usability of long-context LLMs
+🧩 Contribute to Deep Learning & GenAi frameworks like Transformers ⚙️ Implement low-level optimizations in transformer models 📈 Improve real-world usability of long-context LLMs
 🧠 Bridge the gap between research papers and production systems 🔥 My Broader Vision

-Inspired by Tony Stark 🦾, I’m building toward becoming a deep-tech AI engineer and founder — someone who doesn’t just use AI APIs, but builds systems from the ground up.
+Inspired by Andrej Karpathy, Ilya Sutskever, Geoffrey Hinton, Demis Hassabis, and many more tech visionaries 🦾, I’m building toward becoming a deep-tech AI Engineer and Researcher — someone who doesn’t just use AI APIs, but builds systems from the ground up.

 ## 🤝 Let’s Collaborate